EddyTheCo/-OMClient/README.md

 Currently not all the weather codes are implemented, contribution to the shaders are highly appreciated.
 I find shaders very customizable, you can test  your new shaders contribution [here](https://www.shadertoy.com/view/csKyDz)

-You can open an issue or request a feature also.
+You can open an issue or request a feature.
-You can open a PR to the development branch and the CI/CD will take care of the rest.
+You can open a PR to the `develop` branch and the CI/CD will take care of the rest.
-Make sure to acknowledge your work, ideas when contributing.
+Make sure to acknowledge your work, and ideas when contributing.